|

 And of course her friends, co-workers, and neighbors in Bay St. Louis, who loved her dearly.

 Thank you Michelle for being the most wonderful sister a girl could have.
 I love you.
 And if you feel like doing any haunting; you know where I live.
 I love you and will miss you with all my heart so very much.
-"Chance made us sister; hearts made us friends." : (
+“Chance made us sisters; hearts made us friends.” : (

 Image and content Copyright by A Circle of Light.
 All rights reserved.